Azure/azure-devops-cli-extension/doc/samples.md

 $az pipelines build show --build-id 1 --open-browser
 ```
 This will show the details of build with id 1 on command-line and also open it in the default browser.

+## Use the Azure DevOps Extension in a Release Pipeline
+To use the Azure DevOps Extension in a hosted agent using a Release Pipeline, execute the following steps:
+1. Create a "New Release Pipeline"